 It is the poor devil's living that surprises me.
 If this man lies, there is no punishment sufficiently terrible for him.

 That's precisely it.
 I -- I am waiting until a punishment is discovered that will exactly meet the enormity of the case.
-I am in constant communication with the Mikado of Japan, who is a leading authority on such points.
 But Lady Sophy, as you are powerful, be merciful!

 DUET - King and Lady Sophy.